-The pathway focuses on the ways media and public, private or non governmental organizations communicate about present, emerging, and evolving risks.
-Combining the methodical engagement with the rich theoretical and case study research literature with a hands on coverage of current crises and emergencies, the pathway explores the best practices in dealing with the issues of peace and war, environment, science and public health, through strategic communication and crisis management methods to confront disinformation and hate speech.
+The pathway focuses on the ways media and public, private, or non-governmental organizations communicate about present, emerging, and evolving risks.
+Combining the methodical engagement with the rich theoretical and case study research literature with a hands-on coverage of current crises and emergencies, the pathway explores the best practices in dealing with peace and war, environment, science, and public health, through strategic communication and crisis management methods to confront disinformation and hate speech.